lightbasenl/scaffold/README.md

 # API code generation

+In [Compas](https://compasjs.com/)-backed projects generation of API code (hooks, api client) is provided out of the box.

+The script handling generation is located in `/scripts/generate.mjs`.

-*Describe Compas and code generation in Scaffold.*
+Generated code is available in `/src/generated`.

 # SVG generation